A Guide To Today’s Best Modern Jazz Artists

 In the last four decades, Kahil El’Zabar has been a leading force in Chicago’s avant-garde jazz scene and has performed and recorded with luminaries like Pharoah Sanders, Archie Shepp, Nina Simone, and Stevie Wonder.
-On A Time For Healing, El’Zabar links up with trumpeter Corey Wilkes, saxophonist Isaiah Collier and keyboardist Justin Dillard to craft one of the most stunning albums of the year.
+On A Time For Healing, El’Zabar links up with some of today’s most exciting jazz performers — trumpeter Corey Wilkes (one of the best modern jazz trumpet players alive today), saxophonist Isaiah Collier and keyboardist Justin Dillard — to craft one of the most stunning albums of the year.
 Standing apart from other modern jazz artists, El’Zabar uses African instruments, including the kalimba, as ground bass for a quartet that swings with artful restraint and open spaces, building slowly to modest peaks.
-The entire album is elegant, masterfully composed, and represents a beautiful collaboration of sound.
+The entire album is elegant, masterfully composed, and represents a beautiful collaboration of sound — and was easily one of the best new jazz releases of 2022.
 In particular, the title track is a dynamic song that exemplifies the kind of spiritual healing that music can bring peace to the listener.

 Related Reads: Kahil El’Zabar Quartet – A Time For Healing Album Review

-Saxophonist Sam Gendel is an enigma who manages to fuse elements of jazz, soul and hip-hop into a style that’s as unsettling and bewitching as it is provocative and catchy.
-Whatever critics choose to call it, Gendel’s growing fan base enjoy his music for what it is — a unique and beautiful form of modern jazz.
+Saxophonist Sam Gendel is an enigma who manages to fuse elements of contemporary jazz, soul and hip-hop into a style that’s as unsettling and bewitching as it is provocative and catchy.
+Whatever critics choose to call it, Gendel’s growing fan base think he’s one of the most exciting new jazz performers on the scene and enjoy his music for what it is — a unique and beautiful form of modern jazz.
 In 2021, Gendel’s output swelled to its most staggering level yet; his nearly four-hour album Fresh Bread spanned 52 mostly instrumental pieces that were both meditative and casually paced at two- to six-minute lengths each.
 Jazz aficionados will appreciate Gendel’s album Satin Doll, with breathy interpretations of standards by Charles Mingus, Duke Ellington, Mongo Santamaria and other jazz greats.

 Work Money Death

 Dougie Stu is a multi-instrumentalist, producer and composer whose work orbits around the improvised and experimental, while also being informed by the works of cosmic jazz greats like Lonnie Liston Smith and Alice Coltrane.
 Stu got his start in jazz clubs and festivals as a teenager, jamming with big players like Jeff Parker and later collaborating with artists across a broad range of genres.
-His debut album, Familiar Future, is intended to bring jazz music from the past into the future.
+His debut album, Familiar Future, is intended to bring jazz music from the past into the future, resulting in some of the freshest sounds in jazz today.
 Turning listeners’ perceptions of jazz on its head and taking the music in exciting directions, the album is a blissful soul-jazz journey that’s full of energy and stays consistent throughout its 10 tracks.

 Related Reads: Dougie Stu – Familiar Future Album Review

-As leader of the newly-formed Chicago band Resavoir, trumpeter Will Miller crafts jazz that is as melodic and rhythmic as it is agreeable.
+As leader of the newly-formed Chicago band Resavoir, trumpeter Will Miller crafts contemporary jazz that is as melodic and rhythmic as it is agreeable.
 Miller has been featured as a studio musician to back some of the biggest names in hip-hop — Lil Wayne, Chance The Rapper and A$AP Rocky, to name a few — and Resavoir marks his first work as a band leader.
-The group’s self-titled debut album was crafted under a unique concept; after creating an overarching concept for each track, Miller then asked his bandmates to develop and expand upon some of the themes and motifs of that rough sketch.
+One of today’s most exciting contemporary jazz groups, their self-titled debut album was crafted under a unique concept; after creating an overarching concept for each track, Miller then asked his fellow jazz performers to develop and expand upon some of the themes and motifs of that rough sketch.
 Instead of the typical one-band-member-writes-all-the-tracks scenario, this cooperative process resulted in nine different tracks composed by all members, each with a unique perspective.